In fact, federal law allows for certain credit card costs to change as often as annually.

 The best practical preventive measure, then, is probably to set up automatic payments.

-When I log into my account, for example, I can choose one of three amounts to be paid automatically every month on my bill’s due date: the minimum payment, the statement balance or a dollar amount of my choice.
+When I log in to my credit card account, for example, I can choose one of three amounts to be paid automatically every month on my bill’s due date: the minimum payment, the statement balance or a dollar amount of my choice.
 Choosing even the minimum payment would be sufficient to avoid late fees.

 Paying anything less than the full balance, however, generally results in interest charges.
-If you aren’t paying your credit card bills in full each month, you should consider transferring the balances to a no-interest credit card.
+If you aren’t paying your credit card bills in full each month, you might want to consider transferring the balances to a no-interest credit card.

 You can find and compare such cards using a free online resource like Money Talks News’ credit card search tool.
-Select “0% APR” or “Balance Transfer” from the menu on the left to view all cards with those features.
+Or, simply check out “3 Great 0% Interest Credit Cards for Ringing in 2020.”

 If you ever incur a late payment fee or other credit card fee, ask your credit card company if it will waive the fee.
-A 2017 CreditCards.com survey found that among cardholders who had asked for a waiver of a late payment fee, 87 percent received it, as we detailed in “4 Reasons You Should Call Your Credit Card Company Today.”
+A 2019 CompareCards survey found that among cardholders who had asked for a waiver of a late payment fee, 87% received it.

 What’s your take on the rising thresholds for credit card late payment fees?
 Sound off below or on our Facebook page.